I’m sharing a few simple but powerful tips for women entrepreneurs to build the confidence to be seen and heard.

 So what exactly are we grappling with now?

 Is it just a lack of confidence?
-Yes, and no.
+Yes and no.

 Regardless of whether it’s inherent or not the internalization of these ‘stay small’ concepts has degraded our confidence.

 Somewhere between hanging our business shingles and gaining a consistent stream of clients/customers, it hits us.
 Oh, shit!
-I’ve really got to put myself out there.
+I’ve got to put myself out there.
 Like, out there out there.
 Hiding and staying small doesn’t quite align with business growth.

 So what do we do about this?